How often do you exercise?

 Push yourself and keep motivated!
 Only you can make the necessary positive changes that will benefit your body and mind.

-Remember that regular exercise is an important habit to incorporate in your daily routine to help you with your mental health and overall well-being.
+Remember that regular exercise is an important habit to incorporate into your daily routine to help you with your mental health and overall well-being.

 Go out there and have a great workout!